SonuNM1/Array-String-Problems-Java/README.md

  - Synchronized keyword: used to control access to a block of code by multiple threads.
 It ensures only one thread can execute a synchronized block/method at a time, thus preventing data inconsistency and race conditions.
 This is crucial in multi-threaded environment where multiple threads might access shared resources concurrently.

+ - Thread.currentThread() : returns a reference to the currently executing thread object. used to get information about the thread that is currently executing, such as its name, priority